paramaggarwal/blog/content/be-good./index.md

 ---
-title: "Be good."
+title: 'Be good.'
-description: "Imagine yourself in a city you are touring, checking out the local scene.
+description: 'Imagine yourself in a city you are touring, checking out the local scene.
 You are hungry, looking for a restaurant.
 You look around and see people all around, a busy bustling place.
-On both sides of…"
+On both sides of…'
-date: "2016-02-16T13:39:28.545Z"
+date: '2016-02-16T13:39:28.545Z'
 categories:
   - Business Strategy
   - Life Lessons